broadinstitute/wfl/docs/md/workflow-options.md

       }
     }
   ],
+  "common": {
     "workflow_options": {
       "yet_another_option": "something for both of the samples"
     }
   }
+}
 ```
 ???+ info
     Note that for modules that don't use individual workflows
     configured via `/create` or `/exec`, options can only be
-    configured at the workload level.
-For example, the All of
+    configured at the workload level via the `common` object.
-    Us module configures workflows via a different endpoint
+    For example, the All of Us module configures workflows via
-    and thus only the per-workload field here is respected.
+    a different endpoint and thus only the `common` object's
+    `workflow_options` is respected.

 To recap, in the above example the following workflow options will be set:
 - "my_option" will have different strings for the different samples